 Each volunteer program in Costa Rica comes with the GVI promise that you’ll:

-If you’re looking for something longer term than a volunteering program, you might want to join one of our internships in Costa Rica.
+If you’re looking for something longer and more career-focused, join one of our internships in Costa Rica.
 Whether you’re deciding which career path you want to follow or looking to gain invaluable work experience in your field of study, our internships will provide you with practical on-the-ground experience.
 We offer the following community internships in Costa Rica:

 GVI offers some of the most highly rated internship abroad programs in the sustainable development sector.
 Depending on the kind of internship you choose, you’ll have the opportunity to collaborate with our sustainable development partners, or lead a research or data collection project of your own.
 No matter which internship type you select, you’ll be part of impactful work that’s led by the communities we work alongside.

 Q: What languages do I need to know to volunteer in Costa Rica?